If you’re going down the road of going down to Family Proceedings Court, for whatever reason, then these handy tips will help with the process:

 There is a lot of legal language that goes on, especially when you’re in front of the judge towards the end of the proceedings.
 As a result, make sure you ask for any clarification that is needed.
 You’re probably paying a lot of the privilege and so you need to know what is being said!!

 What happens in family court, stays in family court

-I’m more than happy to talk with anyone who is going to go down this process, so feel free to contact me using the details below:
+I’m more than happy to talk with anyone who is going to Family Proceedings Court.
+As such. feel free to contact me using the details below:

 To read more of my blog, please feel free to:

 “Like” me on Facebook http://www.facebook.com/leedsdad (it will make me happy!!)